M.S.S.I. Graduate Program

 The Master of Science in Security Informatics program has a course requirement of a minimum of 10 courses, plus a team-based capstone project including a report and presentation.
 Students must choose one of two tracks – Technology & Research Track or Policy & Management Track.

-All courses supporting the M.S.S.I. are categorized into four areas of Technology, Policy, Health, and Management.
-Each course may be further classified into Core, Elective or Foundational category.
+All courses supporting the M.S.S.I. degree are categorized into four areas: Technology, Policy, Management, and Health.
+Each course may be further classified into a Core, Elective, or Foundational category.

 The Technology & Research Track program of study must satisfy the following course distribution requirements:

-- Three Core Policy/Management/Health courses: at least one Core Policy course and one Core Management course.
+- Three Core Policy/Management/Health courses: at least one should be a Core Policy course and one should be a Core Management course.

 The Policy & Management Track program of study must satisfy the following course distribution requirements:

-- Five Core/Foundational Policy/Health/Management courses: at least one course from each of Core Policy/Management/Health categories and at least one Foundational Management course.
+- Five Core/Foundational Policy/Health/Management courses, at least one course from each of the Core Policy/Management/Health categories and at least one course from the Foundational Management category.

 Capstone Project Requirement for the M.S.S.I.
 Degree